They're not as sinister as the professionals make them out to be.

 The idea of the script consultant should be one of education.
 One where the development of understanding reigns paramount over maintaining a financial benefit.

-- An innacuartely at that.
-The "two-hander" is the term used by writers who do not understand the relationship between the Main and Influence Character.↩
+An innacuartely at that.
+The "two-hander" is the term used by writers who do not understand the relationship between the Main and Obstacle Character. ↩